Military career of Adolf Hitler: Early service and First Battle of Ypres

 Hitler was 25 years old in August 1914, when Austria-Hungary and the German Empire entered the First World War.
 He greeted the war's outbreak on 2 August with enthusiasm, and tried to enlist in the Imperial German Army two days after the conflict's start.
 However, he was initially sent away as the military had no need for more volunteers at the time.
 On 16 August, he was ordered to report at Munich's recruit depot.
 Because of his Austrian citizenship, he had to request permission to serve in the Bavarian Army.
 Permission was granted.
 On the evidence of a report by the Bavarian authorities in 1924, which questioned how Hitler was allowed to serve in the Bavarian Army, Hitler almost certainly was enlisted through an error on the part of the government.
 The authorities could not explain why he was not deported back to Austria in 1914 after he failed his physical exam for the Austrian Army.
 They concluded that the matter of Hitler's citizenship was simply not raised; thus he was allowed to enter the Bavarian Army.
 In the army, Hitler continued to put forth his German nationalist ideas which he developed from a young age.

 After enlisting, Hitler was assigned to the Bavarian Reserve Infantry Regiment 16 (1st Company of the List Regiment) which would serve in France and Belgium during the war.
-By the time Hitler reached the frontlines, the early German advances on the Western front had already been blunted, but the conflict had not yet entered its full trench warfare stage.
+By the time Hitler reached the front lines, the early German advances on the Western Front had already been blunted, but the conflict had not yet entered its full trench warfare stage.
 Hitler first saw combat during the First Battle of Ypres (October 1914), which Germans later remembered as the Kindermord bei Ypern (Massacre of the Innocents at Ypres) because approximately 40,000 men (between a third and a half, many of them university students) of nine newly enlisted infantry divisions became casualties in the first twenty days.
-Serving as an infantryman in the 1st Company, Hitler first enountered enemies on 29 October 1914 when the Reserve Infantry Regiment 16 ran into an entrenched but heavily depleted Scottish unit.
-He later recountered that the morale of his unit was very high at the time, as he and his comrades did not truly understand the true dangers of battle.
+Serving as an infantryman in the 1st Company, Hitler first encountered enemies on 29 October 1914 when the Reserve Infantry Regiment 16 ran into an entrenched but heavily depleted Scottish unit.
+He later recounted that the morale of his unit was very high at the time, as he and his comrades did not truly understand the true dangers of battle.
 The Bavarians easily overran the Scottish force in a charge, but their temper cooled after they started to suffer their first losses.